 What is a PEO?

-In addition, PEOs are helpful in that they mitigate health insurance and other benefits costs for companies.
-Working with a PEO is a great way for small- and medium-sized businesses to offer employees great benefits without having to burden their own HR administration and in-house HR resources.
+In addition, PEOs are helpful in that they mitigate health insurance and benefits costs for companies.
+Working with a PEO is a great way for small- and medium-sized businesses to offer employees great benefits without having to burden their HR administration and in-house HR resources.

 What is a Global PEO?